Privacy-Preserving Proof of Human Authorship via Zero-Knowledge Process Attestation: ZK-PoP Construction

 ZK-PoP augments each process attestation checkpoint with a zero-knowledge proof attesting: ``This checkpoint was generated by a process consistent with human authorship, using valid SWF chains, with behavioral features in the normal human range''---without revealing the actual features, exact timings, or intermediate content.

 The Author generates a Groth16 proof $\pi_i^{\mathsf{zk}}$ alongside each checkpoint $C_i$, using the raw evidence as the private witness and the checkpoint hash as the public input.
 The Verifier checks $\pi_i^{\mathsf{zk}}$ against the public inputs, learning only the validity of the statement.
+Figure~\ref{fig:architecture} illustrates this data flow: behavioral features $\mathbf{f}_i$ never leave the Author's environment; only commitments and proofs are transmitted.